With more and more people offering to share their valuable knowledge as tutors, those looking for private tuition have the pick of the bunch!

 The world of one to one tutoring is a diverse one, meaning that each tutor possesses their own unique set of skills which they have gained from experience.

-For this reason, it isn’t compulsory for tutors to have a teaching qualification.
+For this reason, it isn’t compulsory for a private English tutor to have a teaching qualification.

 However, this does not mean that their tuition will be sub-par by any means.